- We simply have to watch money flow to know how “average investors” behave.

 The chart below is one we reference from time to time both for our own consideration of a market lifecycle as well as with our clients when discussing behavioral finance.
 Think of the different emotions you have had as an investor at varying points along the cycle.
 Markets will push our emotions to motivate us to make the worst decisions at the worst times.
 It is fascinating how the two charts mimic each other in shape but more importantly the emotions experienced and purchase or sale activity motivated by said emotions.

 We believe the most effective approach to combat investor emotions is an asset allocation approach that avoids emotional decision making.
-According to Vanguard[ii], if we look at the return of a 60% Stock and 40% Bond portfolio, over the previous 90 years ending in 2017, an investor would have realized an annualized return of 8.8%.
+According to Vanguard, if we look at the return of a 60% Stock and 40% Bond portfolio, over the previous 94 years ending in 2020, an investor would have realized an annualized return of 9.1%.
 Not bad performance for not changing your allocation for over 90 years!

 Practically speaking, sound asset allocation planning will have a positive impact on other aspects of your financial picture, a few of which I have listed below:

-I am always amused when someone tells me, with pride, that he sold during the financial crisis.
+- I am always amused when someone tells me, with pride, that they sold during the financial crisis or more recently, the pandemic selloff.
 What I rarely hear is when they sold and, more importantly, when they bought back in.
-Data tells us that the largest number of sales came during March 2009, the very bottom of the market during that period.
+Data tells us that the largest number of sales came during March 2009 & March 2020, the very bottom of the market during those periods.
 The reality is, a “timing investor” has to know when to sell and when to buy back in.
-It is highly likely that those that sold in the trough of 2009 bought back in much higher, if at all.
+It is highly likely that those that sold in the troughs of 2009 & 2020 bought back in much higher, if at all.
 A rebalancing approach is a less risky way of attempting to time the markets by taking on incrementally higher positions in asset classes that have not performed as well.
 We look to rebalance portfolios to trim areas that have outperformed others but not as an attempt to time a short-term market period.

 In conclusion, it is important that investors recognize the emotional pull that can come at various points in a market cycle.
 In our experience, the patient investor tends to perform best and only decides to make changes to his or her allocation when their own situation changes i.e. early retirement, inheritance, or business sale.
 Drastically modifying one’s allocation in reaction to market swings may feel natural but realize you may only be taking from your future self.